Turner Scott Motorsports: Truck No. 32 history

 Miguel Paludo was signed for 2012 with sponsorship from Duroline Brakes and Components.
 Paludo started the season strong by dominating the season-opening Daytona race from the pole before being taken out in a crash.
-Paludo earned one top-five and five top-10 finishes with a best finish would be fifth at Homestead.
+Paludo earned one top-five and five top-ten finishes with a best finish would be fifth at Homestead.

 Paludo returned to the No. 32 Chevrolet Silverado for the 2013 season.
-He improved on his 2012 statistics, finishing 9th in points with four Top 5s, 11 Top 10s.
+He improved on his 2012 statistics, finishing ninth in points with four top-fives, 11 top-tens.